mperignon/2016-02-04-Flagstaff/lessons/sqlite/05-null.md

 > ## NULL in a Set {.challenge}
 >
-> What do you expect the query:
+> What do you expect this query to produce?
 >
 > ~~~ {.sql}
 > SELECT * FROM Visited WHERE dated IN ('1927-02-08', NULL);
 > ~~~
 >
-> to produce?
-> What does it actually produce?
+> How would you write a query to perform the intended task?

 > ## Pros and Cons of Sentinels {.challenge}
 >
 > Some database designers prefer to use
 > a [sentinel value](reference.html#sentinel-value))
-> to mark missing data rather than `null`.
+> to identify missing data rather than using `null`.
 > For example,
 > they will use the date "0000-00-00" to mark a missing date,
+> -9999 to replace an unknown elevation on a DEM,
 > or -1.0 to mark a missing salinity or radiation reading
 > (since actual readings cannot be negative).
-> What does this simplify?
+> What benefits might this have?
 > What burdens or risks does it introduce?